DPhil in Politics

 Accordingly, the standards set for award of the degree are appropriately high.
 The University’s regulations require that a candidate meet two criteria for the DPhil to be awarded: first, that in her or his thesis, it should be clear that the candidate possesses a good general knowledge of the particular field of learning within which the subject of the thesis falls; and second, that she or he has in the thesis made a significant and substantial contribution in the particular field of learning within which the thesis falls.

-The opportunities at Oxford for acquiring and refining that general knowledge and developing that significant and substantial contribution are extensive.
-The research communities in the Department of Politics and International Relations and of associated departments and institutes within the University specialising in particular sub-disciplines and area studies are large and vibrant.
 As a DPhil student, you will be at the heart of the Department’s research community.
 You will have rich opportunities for connecting with fellow-students, postdoctoral fellows, temporary and permanent academic staff involved in disciplinary and cross-disciplinary research programmes.
-Some of the fruits of those programmes become apparent in multiple seminar programmes within the Department and in associated departments and institutes featuring invited speakers from Oxford and from other major research universities throughout the world.
+Some of the fruits of those programmes become apparent in seminar programmes within the Department and elswhere in the Univerisity which feature internationally renowned invited speakers.

-As a doctoral student of the Department, you will have access to outstanding library and computing resources within the Social Sciences Division (of which the Department of Politics and IR is a major part), elsewhere in the University and, in most cases, in your college.
-The Division runs network events to enable DPhil students to meet and network with their colleagues not only within Politics and IR but with other social science disciplines.
+As a doctoral student of the Department, you will have access to outstanding library and computing resources within the Social Sciences Division, elsewhere in the University and, in most cases, in your college.
+The Division runs network events to enable DPhil students to meet their colleagues not only within Politics and IR but with other social science disciplines.
 For doctoral students nearing completion of their thesis, the Division also runs career development events and training.

 With the exception of those who complete the MPhil first, candidates for the DPhil normally proceed through Probationer Research Student status to DPhil status.